2016 FIELD SCHOOL EXCAVATION

 A very thorough and up-to-date bibliography on Ostia Antica is available here.

 GENERAL INFORMATION AND APPLICATION INSTRUCTIONS

-Three hours of credit for the Summer Archaeological Field School are provided by California State University, Fresno’s Division of Continuing and Global Education (transcript fee included in the program cost).
+Three hours of credit for the Summer Archaeological Field School are provided by California State University, Fresno’s Division of Continuing and Global Education (transcript fee included in the program cost; course name HUM 101).
 Student assessment is based on the following criteria:

 – attendance, during lectures and on-site;